zeldatran87/secured-finance-docs/basics/README.md

 - Filecoin Network
   - The Filecoin network to send/receive and verify the balance of FIL custody accounts.
 - Scheduler
   - It uses web3js pub-sub to catch a new blockhead as a clock-tick.
-Each tick kicks batch operations such as market updates and re-evaluates all financial products' PV for a margin call.
+Each tick triggers operations such as market update, collateral & loan PV re-evaluation, and their state updates for a margin call and various notifications.

 ## The Lifecycle of Loans